 What does ‘organic’ hair dye really mean?
 Is there actually such a thing?
 This post breaks down the harmful chemicals found in most conventional and organic hair dyes in 2021, and what it actually means when you see the label “organic.”

-For the past 18 years, I have been dying my hair and recently it has gotten as frequent as every four weeks.
-I have been okay with dying my hair over the past few years as my one cheat.
-You know, live healthy, buy organic, clean with vinegar and brush with baking soda..all that jazz BUT my hair?
-Oh that’s only once a month and this girl needs her hair did so its been my one exception.
+For 18 years, I dyed my hair and in 2016, I was dyeing it as frequently as every. four. weeks.
+I had been okay with dyeing my hair as my one “cheat.”
+You know, live healthy, buy organic, clean with vinegar and brush with baking soda…all that jazz BUT my hair?
+Oh that’s only once a month and this girl needs her hair did so it was my one exception.